sumeetmathpati/cs-gate/_ds/tree/tree-traversal.md

 	- **Postorder**
 		- Nodes visiting order: **Left-Right-Root**
 - The time complexity of all algorithms given above is **O(n).**
+- The tree traversal is unique (unlike graph traversal).

 # Preorder Tree Traversal